 What does this mean for trademark law going forward?

 In the short term, this decision means that the Trademark Office cannot use Section 2(a) to deny registration for “immoral” or “scandalous” marks.
 The Trademark Office may still be able to argue that certain marks are properly refused registration under existing obscenity laws, but it is unclear how this type of refusal would play out.
 Trademark practitioners are also wondering about a possible influx of new trademark filings for marks that were once clearly banned.

 More In the long term, both Matal and Iancu make clear that the next move, if any, will need to come from Congress.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Annie Hartnett is an Associate in Fish & Richardson’s Boston office.
+Annie Hartnett is an associate in the Boston office of Fish & Richardson P.C.
 Ms. Hartnett assists a diverse array of clients with all aspects of trademark law, including trademark selection, prosecution, and enforcement.
-Prior to joining Fish & Richardson, Ms. Hartnett worked as an IP Litigation Associate in a large Midwest firm.
-While in law...
+Prior to joining Fish & Richardson, Ms. Hartnett worked as an IP litigation associate in a large Midwest firm....